The geographical cure

 Big Book – Chapter Eleven “A Vision for You” p.152

 The greatest gift of all

 I will always be grateful that I surrendered and became teachable.
 The twelve steps worked.
 I began to have love in my heart for myself and others.
-This has led to a “new freedom and new happiness” (The 12th promise, BB p.
-83) I am comfortable calling this new freedom and happiness, a non-God-centered spiritual awakening.
-AA’s program of action has given me a connection to my true self.
+This has led to a “new freedom and a new happiness” (The 12th Promise, BB p.
+83).
+I am comfortable calling this new freedom and happiness a non-God-centered spiritual awakening.
+AA’s action program has connected me to my true self.
 It was MIA (missing in action) when I was in active addiction.
 It was the best outcome I could have ever hoped for!

 I am no longer condemned to seek the illusory and temporary sense of self that I got from the geographical cure.
 What I was searching for when traveling to the far reaches of planet Earth was closer to me than I ever imagined.
 It was the priceless gift of my true self!